Engineered Hardwood Flooring

 How To Compare Engineered Hardwood Floors

-The quality of engineered wood flooring depends on how well the planks are made.
-Its bottom core is like plywood, made of multiple layers.
-Each layer's grain runs perpendicular to the one below it.
-This creates added stability.
+The quality of engineered products depend on how well a flooring manufacturer builds the core.
+Its core or bottom core is usually made from layers of plywood.
+Each plywood's grain is placed to run perpendicular to the plywood layer below and on top.
+This creates added stability to prevent cupping and warping.

-When plys absorb excess moisture in the air, they will expand in opposing directions.
+When these layers of cores absorb excess moisture in the air, they will expand in opposing directions.
 This prevents the cupping that occurs to handle big changes in humidity.
 One of the most important parts of the construction is how many plys the flooring has.
 More plys equals more stability.

 The veneer on top of engineered hardwood is a slab of solid wood.
 This is why is almost impossible to tell an engineered floor from a solid one.